mminhaz93/GitOverview/README.md

 git fetch - pulls the latest branches from git

 git status - shows the status of git changes

-git add . - will all the files with new changes
+git add . - will add all the files with new changes

 git commit -m "commit message" - gets ready to commit changes with message